gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

  |-- securityDelay: string (nullable = true)
  |-- lateAircraftDelay: string (nullable = true)
 ```

+> **What you should see:** A 29-column schema matching the field names defined in `flightSchema`, with integer types for numeric columns and string types for delay reason codes.

-Next let’s ask for the total number of rows in the dataset
+Next let's ask for the total number of rows in the dataset

 ```python
 flightsRawDF.count()
 ```

-It should return **50'000**.
+> **What you should see:** The integer `50000` — 10,000 flight records per file across the five CSV files.

 You can also transform data easily into another format, just by writing the DataFrame out to a new file or object.

-Let’s create a Parquet representation of the data in the refined folder.
+Let's create a Parquet representation of the data in the refined folder.
 Additionally we partition the data by `year` and `month`.

 ```python
 flightsRawDF.write.partitionBy("year","month").parquet("s3a://flight-bucket/refined/flights")
 ```

+> **What you should see:** No cell output — the write executes silently.
+Check Object Storage to confirm the Parquet files were created under `refined/flights/year=2008/month=4/` and `refined/flights/year=2008/month=5/`.

+> **What just happened?** Spark wrote the data in Parquet format with Hive-style partitioning — each partition becomes a separate folder named `year=<value>/month=<value>/`.
+This allows Spark (and other tools like Trino/Hive) to skip entire partitions when a query filters on `year` or `month`, dramatically reducing I/O.

-In a terminal window, check that the file has been written to MinIO using the `s3cmd`.
+In a terminal window, check that the file has been written to Object Storage using the `s3cmd`.

 ```bash
 docker exec -ti awscli s3cmd ls -r s3://flight-bucket/refined/flights